-Amarillo, azul y rojo: The Meaning Behind Three South American Flags Posted by Anais on Apr 22, 2019 in Geography, Spanish Culture, Uncategorized
+Amarillo, azul y rojo: The Meaning Behind Three South American Flags Posted by Anais on Apr 22, 2019 in Spanish Culture, Uncategorized

 Have you ever wondered why the banderas (flags) of Colombia, Ecuador, and Venezuela are so alike?
 In this blog I’ll dust off the history books to tell you why.